Comparing Save Foods (SVFD) and The Competition

 Profitability

-This table compares Save Foods and its rivals’ net margins, return on equity and return on assets.
+This table compares Save Foods and its competitors’ net margins, return on equity and return on assets.

 |Net Margins